qwerfd2/Groove_Coaster_2_Server/README.md

 ## Introduction 简介

 A small local server for ```Groove Coaster 2: Original Style```, implemented with ```Python``` and ```Flask```.
-Supports asset delivery (paks and song/stage files) and basic (static full-unlock) account.
-Supports save file backup using a recreation of the Taito ID system.
+Supports asset delivery (paks and song/stage files) and basic shop, which unlocks content via Groove Coin (a removed feature in-game).
+Support save file backup using a recreation of the TAlT0 ID system.
 Supports account whitelisting and banning.
-Does not support shop, mission, status, and leaderboard.
-Tested on Android 1.0.18 client.
+Does not mission, status, and leaderboard as of now (score submissions are saved in the database).
+Tested on Android/ios 1.0.18 client.

 This project is for game preservation purposes only.
 This github repo does not contain any proprietary code or content.
 It is provided as-is.